nadzyah/baseline-data-form/README.md

 ![static/images/formats.png](static/images/formats.png)

-**Do NOT use spaces to separate substitution and format** field like it's shown in the example bellow:
+**Do NOT use spaces to separate substitution and format** field like it's shown in the example below:
 ```yaml
 !!!INCORRECT
 label: value   #[substitution] [format]